giankdiluvi/giankdiluvi.github.io/cdmx.md

 ## Others

 **Tacos:**
-There are many options around.
+- There are many options around.
 Generally if you see something that looks tasty, go for it.
-When in doubt, I like [El Califa](https://maps.app.goo.gl/gL3uncfqkRbXJxnz6)&mdash;they have multiple locations around town and their vegan options are amazing.
+- When in doubt, I like [El Califa](https://maps.app.goo.gl/gL3uncfqkRbXJxnz6)&mdash;they have multiple locations around town and their vegan options are amazing.
+- My favourite pastor tacos are [these](https://maps.app.goo.gl/PmrdebNkedMCooUE8).
+They are far away and no one in that area speaks English.

+**Street food:**
+- Tamales.
+You can get them as street food from bicycle-style vendors.
+They usually also have an awesome beverage called *atole* (ah-toe-leh), also made with nixtamal corn.
+- Tacos.
+These exist.
+Be careful about stomach bugs.
+Only go to busy places.

 **Specialty coffee shops:**
 Not included above: